reche025/bus/README.md

-# Please review .ipynb file for my solution
+# Please review .ipynb file for my solution to this problem